DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 If asked, Argynvost can also share any and all of the information regarding events that occurred in [[History of Barovia#The Founding Era (1 BC–345 BC)|The Founding Era]] or during the [[History of Barovia#Birth of Barovia|Birth of Barovia]], excepting any information regarding the origins of King Barov’s *Brightblade*, Baba Lysaga’s history with the Von Zarovich clan, the birth of Sergei, and the origins of the Wizard of Wines (though Argynvost can share his strong suspicions that the winery’s founders had strong ties to—or were descended from—the indigenous people of the valley itself).

+If the players possess an amber shard, Godfrey is still wary of them, and offers a last warning before the temple.
+"Beware how fiercely you gaze into the abyss," Godfrey informs.
+"There is an edge, and you are not aware of how close you are in getting to it."

 If he has reason to believe the players hold an interest in journeying to the Amber Temple, Godfrey can also share the following information:

 * Several weeks ago, a dusk elf named Kasimir Velikov visited the manor and spoke with Godfrey, seeking information regarding the history, location, and contents of the Amber Temple.